singer-io/tap-toggl/README.md

 $ tap-toggl --config config.json --discover
 ```

-### Field selection

-You can tell the tap to extract specific fields by using a `catalog.json` file.
+To save this to `catalog.json`:

 ```
 $ tap-toggl --config config.json --discover > catalog.json
 ```

+### Field selection

-Then, edit `catalog.json` to make selections.
+You can tell the tap to extract specific fields by editing `catalog.json` to make selections.
 Note the top-level `selected` attribute, as well as the `selected` attribute nested under each property.

 ```
 {